Hack4Impact is for nonprofits.

 7. Project Hand Off

 At the end of the semester, we will officially hand off the project source code to you and your organization for you to begin using!
 Depending on your technical requirements and resources, we can also help you set up a web host to run the application, or you can integrate it into your existing infrastructure yourself.

 8. Project Testing Period

-After we hand off the project, you will have a trial period of six months to test out the application.
+After we hand off the project, you will have a trial period of two months to test out the application.
 We’ll continue to provide technical support during this period, so if anything breaks or you discover bugs, we’ll happily fix them.